Buying a home usually represents your single biggest investment – and debt in Real Estate

 If you’ve efficiently taken care of everything connected with purchasing your new home, taking ownership should be a positive joy with no surprises.
 Key steps to settlement and possession of your home include : Getting a title search – legal document relating to ownership of the property – to ensure that there are no claims against the title of the property.
 This is done by your Lawyer when they receive a copy of Your Sale and Purchase Agreement thats been completed and accepted by You and the Seller.
 At the final walkthrough or pre-settlement inspection you will be given the chance to look at the home one last time before you pay the balance of the Purchase price to make sure it’s in the same condition as when you signed the Sale and Purchase Agreement.
 The settlement date will include paying the balance of the purchase price and your legal fees .
 Oh, and one more thing – you’ll get the keys!
 Your real estate professional will arrange to deliver the house keys to you once the Seller’s Lawyer has confirmed that they have received all the money’s due from the Purchaser’s Lawyer.
 In most cases, Possession Date and Settlement Date are the same day.

-Do you have a question on the local Real Estate market, or should you spend money on a renovation of your home before you sell, just call Matt Wineera on 0274 951 536 who is always on hand to answer your query.
+Do you have a question on the local Real Estate market, or should you spend money on a renovation of your home before you sell, or any information about a local area, just call Matt Wineera on 0274 951 536 who is always on hand to answer your query.